sighupio/furyctl/README.md

 ## Download and manage the Kubernetes Fury Distribution modules

-Furyctl can be used as a package manager for Fury distribution.
+`furyctl` can be used as a package manager for Fury distribution.
 It offers a simple way to download all the desired modules of the Fury Distribution by reading a single `Furyfile`.

+The process requires the following steps:

-1. Write a Furyfile
+1. Write a `Furyfile`
-2. Download the modules
+2. Use `furyctl vendor` to download all the modules

 ### 1. Write a Furyfile